Gaurav13Bisht/FileUploaderAWSS3/README.md

-# ImageUploaderAWSS3
+# FileUploaderAWSS3
-Code base for ImageUploader app which uses AWS S3 bucket for image uploading and downloading.
+Code base for FileUploader app which uses AWS S3 bucket for File uploading and downloading.